jeffreyleblanc/snackpack/README.md

 $ snackpack ls

 # Sync against a config
+# Will choose last available mount
 $ snackpack sync CONFIG_NAME

+# To do a dry run
+$ snackpack sync CONFIG_NAME -n

 # Get info on what a config does and doesn not sync
 $ snackpack info CONFIG_NAME